Joe Cornish

 Joseph Murray Cornish (born 20 December 1968) is an English comedian and filmmaker.
-With his long-time comedy partner, Adam Buxton, he forms the comedy duo Adam and Joe.
+With Adam Buxton, he forms the comedy duo Adam and Joe.
 In 2011, Cornish released his directorial debut Attack the Block.
-He also co-wrote The Adventures of Tintin with Steven Moffat and Edgar Wright, and Ant-Man, with Wright, Adam McKay and Paul Rudd.
+He also co-wrote The Adventures of Tintin with Steven Moffat and Edgar Wright, and Ant-Man, with Wright, Adam McKay, and Paul Rudd.

 Early life

 Cornish was educated at the independent Westminster School in central London, where he became friends with both Adam Buxton and Louis Theroux.
 At age 18, he went on to study at the Bournemouth Film School.